sheepla/fzpac/README.md

 - Quickly find the packages you are looking for with fuzzy search and preview.
 - You can immediately install / uninstall the packages that you selected.
-- Supports tab completion in bash.
+- Supports tab completion in `bash`.

 <image src="./img/screenshot.png" width="70%">